 The following is a description of the parks which have trekking available.
 Note that only at Abaca or Lavena is there backpacker lodging.
-Camping is generally not permitted on village land.
+Camping is now permitted on Abaca village land with a Sevusevu and a fee.

 There are a series of three falls, all easily accessible on a 3 km long hiking trail.
 The first falls are a ten minute walk from the road.
 Along someof the steeper grades there are step-like wooden levels with hand rails.
 Occasionally you must ford a creek but there is a rope to help navigatethe rocks.
 Hiking entails some serious grades but it is not strenuous and an individual in good health should have no problem.